Best MVNOs that use Verizon's network Android Central 2021

 The best MVNOs for Verizon all have great coverage on the Verizon network with plans that work for most people.
 Instead of going through the expense of spending billions developing and maintaining a mobile network, these carriers use Verizon's network to deliver great service and coverage without the expense of Verizon's plans.
 You can even use most of the best Android phones with these carriers.
 When it comes to carriers powered by Verizon's network, Visible stands out as the best overall choice with unlimited data and great savings opportunities.
 Here are some of the best MVNOs that use Verizon's network.

-- Best Overall: Visible
+- Best overall: Visible

-- Best Family Plan: Total Wireless
+- Best family plan: Total Wireless

-- Best International Calling: Straight Talk
+- Best international calling: Straight Talk

-- Best Perks: US Mobile
+- Best perks: US Mobile

 - Best for Wi-Fi: Xfinity Mobile

-Best Overall: Visible
+Best overall: Visible

+One downside to Visible is that it doesn't support as many phones as other carriers due to requiring a compatible VoLTE device.
+While this includes the biggest names in Android like the Galaxy S21 and Pixel series, less popular phones may not work.
 Perhaps the biggest downside to Visible is that it doesn't currently support any international calling, texting, or data use.
 That's a rough omission if you do a lot of traveling or have family in other countries, but if not, Visible is an easy recommendation.